-Edda joined Cogent from the Executive Leadership Council, the preeminent organization committed to increasing the number of global Black executives, where she directed communications, government affairs strategy and partnership development.
-Prior to that, she was the head of partnerships at the CSpence Group where she was responsible for strategic outreach, stakeholder engagement, philanthropic initiatives and executing cultural programs for a Midwestern health care system and an East Coast member organization.
+Edda joined Cogent Strategies from the Executive Leadership Council, the preeminent organization committed to increasing the number of global Black executives, where she directed communications, government affairs strategy and partnership development.

-An award-winning strategist, Edda has been recognized by ESSENCE Magazine on their list of 2018 100 Woke Women.
-She received the 2016 BMW and MADE Magazine Pay it 4Ward Award, is a 2014 Northern Virginia Alumni of Hampton University 35 for 35 Award recipient, a 2014 RollingOut Magazine’s Female Success Factor, a 2014 Hello Beautiful 25 Women to Know: Crusaders in Healthcare honoree, and received the Women in Government Relations 2014 and 2013 Co-Chair Recognition Award for Outstanding Leadership.
-Her work and insights on gender equity, social justice and women in politics have been featured in Forbes, NPR, Refinery29, OZY, The Hill and The DailyWorth.
+An award-winning strategist, Edda has been honored by ESSENCE Magazine and is included on their list of 100 Woke Women of 2018.
+She received the 2016 BMW and MADE Magazine Pay it 4Ward Award, is a 2014 Northern Virginia Alumni of Hampton University 35 for 35 Awardee, a 2014 RollingOut Magazine’s Female Success Factor, a 2014 Hello Beautiful 25 Women to Know: Crusaders in Health Care honoree and received the Women in Government Relations 2014 and 2013 Co-Chair Recognition Award for Outstanding Leadership.

 Edda’s work and insights on gender equity, social justice and women in politics have been featured in Forbes, NPR and Refinery29.
 A graduate of Hampton University and Georgetown University, Edda currently splits her time between the Beltway and Northern California where she lives with her husband and three daughters.